cljs-oss/canary/README.md

 Usage: ./run.sh [action] [options]

 Actions:
-  job         Run a job with given options list        List available tasks (possibly matching filters from options) help        Print usage info
+  job         Run a new job with given options list        List available tasks (and test filters from options) help        Print this usage info

 Options:
-  -r, --compiler-rev REV          master                                        Pin ClojureScript compiler to specific revision
+  -r, --compiler-rev REV          master                 Pin ClojureScript compiler to specific revision -c, --compiler-repo URL         clojure/clojurescript  Git repo to fetch compiler sources from (may be full repo url e.g. https://github.com/clojure/clojurescript.git)
-      --compiler-repo URL         https://github.com/clojure/clojurescript.git  Git repo to fetch compiler sources from -p, --projects DIR              src/canary/projects                           Path to projects directory --workdir DIR               .workdir                                      Path to working directory --cachedir DIR              .cachedir                                     Path to caching directory.
-Persists state between runs for speedup
+  -p, --projects DIR              src/canary/projects    Path to projects directory
-      --only SUBSTR                                                             Enable tasks matching a substring (or any of space separated substrings)
+      --workdir DIR               .workdir               Path to working directory --cachedir DIR              .cachedir              Path to caching directory.
+Persists state between runs for speedup --only SUBSTR                                      Enable tasks matching a substring (or any of space separated substrings)
       --except SUBSTR                                    Disable tasks matching a substring (or any of space separated substrings)
       --include REGEX                                    Enable tasks matching a regex --exclude REGEX                                    Disable tasks matching a regex --job-id ID                 0                      Optional job id
-      --polling-interval SECONDS  300000                                        Polling interval for job status (in seconds) --timeout SECONDS           3600000                                       Total timeout for job to complete (in seconds)
-      --production                                                              Will not commit into results branch -v                                                                            Verbosity level; may be specified multiple times
+      --polling-interval SECONDS  60000                  Polling interval for job status (in seconds) --timeout SECONDS           1800000                Total timeout for job to complete (in seconds) --spawning-delay SECONDS    1000                   Delay between spawning individual tasks (in seconds) --production                                       Commit into results branch only with this flag -v                                                     Verbosity level; may be specified multiple times -h, --help
-  -h, --help
 ```